John Dandola

 • What are you now working on?

-J.D.: I've just completed my third stage adaptation of the venerable Father Brown mysteries and an adaptation of The Man Who Was Thursday.
+J.D.: My fourth stage adaptation of the venerable Father Brown mysteries premiered in January 2011.
+Previously I also did an adaptation of The Man Who Was Thursday.
 Both Father Brown and Thursday are creations of G. K. Chesterton.
-The adaptations were undertaken at the request of the Celtic Theatre Company and the G. K. Chesterton Institute—both based at Seton Hall University were the plays were premiered.
-I've also written several orignial plays which were staged there.
+The adaptations were undertaken at the request of the Celtic Theatre Company based at Seton Hall University.
+I've also written several original plays which were staged there.

-The fourth in each of my mystery series is in the works.
-I have set the premise for both plots, which enables me to write scenes for either as they come to mind until I have to time to sit down and work solely on each novel.
+The fourth of my modern-day mystery series was published in December 2010.
+The fifth of my 1940's mystery series was published in December 2013.
+I have set the premise for the next in each series, which enables me to write scenes for either as they come to mind until I have to time to sit down and work solely on each novel.
 I have always worked like that.

 • Reviewers and readers of your novels always mention your ability to create a complete visual sense with relatively few words.
 You yourself often make reference to visuals such as art, design, and photography.
 Does your novel-writing derive from a link between all of those things and your screenwriting?